 To ensure our nonprofit newsroom has the resources next year to continue our impactful reporting, we need to welcome 700 new donors and raise $225,000 by December 31.

 We have raised $11,000 from 210 donors, including 27 new donors.
 Mahalo!

-Thomas is a Li Center for Global Journalism Fellow at Honolulu Civil Beat.
-The position is supported by the Columbia University Graduate School of Journalism and the Institute for Nonprofit News.
+Thomas is a reporter for Civil Beat.
+He joined the news outlet in 2021 as a Li Center for Global Journalism Fellow at Honolulu Civil Beat, position supported by the Columbia University Graduate School of Journalism and the Institute for Nonprofit News.
 The Li Center was established to prepare journalists to work, think and report globally.